maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-11-graceful-degradation.md

 But the mistake is applying irreversible-operation processes to all code.
 Treating reversible changes like irreversible ones is the primary source of wasted effort in software development.

-Modern organizations separate these explicitly:
-- **Reversible changes**: Fast iteration, automated deployment, graceful degradation
-- **Irreversible operations**: Careful review, formal validation, human approval
+Modern organizations separate these explicitly.
+Reversible changes get fast iteration, automated deployment, and graceful degradation.
+Irreversible operations receive careful review, formal validation, and human approval gates.

 The vast majority of work falls in the first category.